Project-META/.github/profile/README.md

 ## Overview

-***M***CG is a JavaScript-based project that simplifies and optimizes the configuration of the ***M***ulti-function network tool—a cross-platform, rule-based utility for managing network and application traffic.
+***M***CG is a JavaScript-based project that simplifies and optimizes the configuration of the ***M***ulti-function network tool — a cross-platform, rule-based utility for managing network and application traffic.
 It provides extensive support for advanced features and custom configurations.

 ## Key Features